Tips on Planning a Motorcycle Road Trip

 The recommendations I give on this hub are based on my own experience.
 I owned a Honda CB450 motorcycle for five years during which I had two accidents.
-One was a serious accident while driving on open road, fortunately, the helmet I was wearing prevented being injured on the head; the other was a minor accident, and it occurred in the city, while I was learning to drive a motorcycle.
+One was a serious accident while driving on open road, fortunately, the helmet I was wearing saved me from injuring my head; the other was a minor accident, and it occurred in the city, while I was learning to drive a motorcycle.

 Helpful Tips When Planning Motorcycle Road Trips

 - Always fill up your motorcycle´s tank before a long stretch on the road, this will assure you won´t be left without it.

 - Make your rides of no more than three hours each time, taking the time at each pause for stretching and focusing your sight on something else, other than the road.

 - Make sure your budget covers the entire trip, and if possible try to take a little bit more extra cash, just in case.